 We advise you based on what we would do, were we in your shoes, given what we know.

-Whether or not you have attained financial independence you need to ensure your investments, pensions funds, ISAs, insurance bonds etc are managed optimally to ensure they are all focussed on delivering for you what you need.
+Whether or not you have attained financial independence, you need to ensure your investments, pensions funds, ISAs etc are managed optimally to ensure they are all focussed on delivering for you what you need.

-Have you thought about whether your holdings ought to be reviewed?
+Have you thought about whether your investments ought to be reviewed?

 How will you be in retirement?
 Will your funds be robust enough to take on most events which could come along?
 Do you still need, in retirement, to be growing capital?

 Or, perhaps your holdings are too cautious or even too risky?
 Most portfolios that we encounter, actually, bear no relationship to the investor's actual needs.

 How do you know how good your current investment manager is?
 What does s/he do for his/her charges?
 Does s/he make you money?
 Does s/he ensure your hard-earned and saved funds are working for you but without taking undue risks with your money?

 In the November 2016 Booms & Busts Report I discussed, at length, the huge problem with so-called 'Balanced' or 'Managed' Funds or 'Average' Risk portfolios.
 The vast majority of folk have these 'Balanced' / Diversified portfolio / Mixed etc funds.

 Please note, investments can fall as well as rise, and they will!